 Jean and Frank Mohr Director of Experiential Education and Field Studies, Associate Professor of Ministry; Faculty Support to Student Organizations

-Joanne Lindstrom came to McCormick in January 1996 as program specialist for the Experiential Education and Field Studies Program.
-After serving as interim Coordinator for the Program for two years, she was named to the newly-created director position in July 1998.
-She was appointed Assistant Professor of Ministry.
+Joanne Lindstrom joined the McCormick Theological Seminary in January 1996 as Program Specialist for the Experiential Education and Field Studies (EE&FS) Program.
+After serving two years as Interim Coordinator for the program, she was promoted to the newly-created position of Director of EE&FS in July 1998.
+In July 2007, Joanne was appointed Assistant Professor of Ministry.
 Most recently, Dr. Lindstrom was installed as the Jean and Frank Mohr Director of Field Studies and Experiential Education in February 2009.
 In 2011, She was promoted to Associate Professor of Ministry.

 Joanne has presented and taught at several conferences, seminars, and churches.
-She has served as teacher and facilitator for seminary students in training for cross-cultural ministry on the Pine Ridge and Rosebud Reservations in South Dakota and teaching a cross-cultural ministry course at Ghost Ranch Retreat Center in Santa Fe, New Mexicao.
-She also has worked with pastors and judicatories on issues of clergy misconduct.
+She has served as teacher and facilitator for seminary students in training for cross-cultural ministry on the Pine Ridge and Rosebud Reservations in South Dakota and at the Ghost Ranch Retreat Center in Santa Fe, New Mexico.
+Additionally, she has worked with pastors and judicatories on issues of clergy misconduct.
 Joanne also was a church planter, serving as co-pastor for a small house church for ten years.

 B.S.
 Northern Illinois University